davidbrochart/bundle/README.md

 The software is responsible for orchestrating the evaluation of an expression, e.g. `a * b + c`.
 It breaks down the expression into a sequence of operations (here `tmp = a * b` then `tmp + c`.
-It allocates FPGA memory for the evaluation, copies parts of the data on the host DDR memory to the FPGA memory, schedules operations, and copies back the result to the host DDR memory.
-Since the FPGA can execute many operations in parallel, the scheduler uses asynchronous programming (i.e. `asyncio`).
+It allocates FPGA memory for the evaluation, copies chunks of the data from the host DDR memory to the FPGA memory, schedules operations, and copies back the result to the host DDR memory.
+Since the FPGA can execute many operations in parallel, the scheduler uses asynchronous programming (and `asyncio` in particular) to manage memory copy and computation tasks.

 # Install